PeterYang571/AndoridLayout/README.md

 # AndoridLayout
-Simple Design layout for an login Page and the code are shown in XML.file.
+Simple Design layout for an login Page and the code are shown in login_layout.XML file.

 ![](images/Layout_Signin_Page.png)